 "Fearne Cotton's Happy Place!
 Finding joy in every day and letting go of perfect."

 "Nocturne.
 Audio storytelling and sound art which is great if you can't get to sleep!"

 Jo, Transitions team

-Edge Hill University students going through a tough time can now access free online support with Big White Wall.
-Whether you’re struggling to sleep, feeling low, stressed or unable to cope, Big White Wall can help you get support, take control and feel better.
+Edge Hill University students going through a tough time can now access free online support with Togetherall (formerly Big White Wall).
+Whether you’re struggling to sleep, feeling low, stressed or unable to cope, Togetherall can help you get support, take control and feel better.

-To join, simply go to bigwhitewall.com and sign up under ‘organisation’ with your Edge Hill University email address.
+To join, simply go to togetherall.com and sign up under ‘organisation’ with your Edge Hill University email address.